whtemke23/whtemke23/README.md

 - 👋 Hi, I’m @whtemke23
-- 👀 I’m interested in ...creating games with Godot, either PC, console, or phone.
+- 👀 I’m interested in ...creating games with Godot, Unreal, either PC, console, or phone.
 I also would like to get a position in software devlopment.
-- 🌱 I’m currently learning ...Godot, GDScript, HTML, CSS
+- 🌱 I’m currently learning ...Godot, Javascript
 - 💞️ I’m looking to collaborate on ...making a game sometime in the future.
 I'm learning basic things to make me efficent just by practicing right now.
 - 📫 How to reach me ...whtemke@gmail.com or twitter https://twitter.com/whtemke23